Stairway To Heaven Hawaii Hike: The Epic Haiku Stairs In Oahu

 Legal climbing of the stairs would mean providing a non-intrusive access route through the neighborhood below, but that could easily be accomplished with the millions of taxpayer dollars that have been spent on security over the years.

-More recently, Honolulu Mayor Blangiardi has publicly stated he may be willing to consider new options to save the Haiku Stairs, and Hawaii Senator Schatz has pitched the idea of handing it over to the federal government to renovate and operate, with a different entrance so all parties are happy.
+At one point, Honolulu Mayor Blangiardi publicly stated he might be willing to consider options to save the stairs, and Hawaii Senator Schatz pitched the idea of handing it over to the federal government to renovate and operate, with a different entrance so all parties are happy.

 Stairway To Heaven Hawaii Hike Haiku Stairs Oahu Trail